 Arguably the money you may have lost on the cars so far will save you more money than was lost if the negative energy generated by admitting to be wrong and owning up to it should is used as motivation to commit to be more antifragile.

-Efficient use of time and money involves strategic planning by scheduling every minute of every day, and by injecting small amounts of stress in your life – while avoiding long-term stress (depreciating assets and ongoing costs) that consume life and distract from its main focus.
+Efficient use of time and money involves strategic planning by scheduling every minute of every day, and by injecting small amounts of stress in your life – while avoiding long-term stress (large depreciating assets and ongoing costs RELATIVE TO YOUR INCOME) that consume life and distract from its main focus.

 Why are the Euro NCAP results for rear passengers so important?
 The latest variation of the Lexus RX received (at the time of this blog posting):